 The spousal privilege is an extremely important evidentiary privilege.
+This is because

 Here are some examples of how the spousal privilege might work in a California criminal case:

 - You face charges of mail fraud.
 The prosecutor suspects that your wife may know something about the scheme that gave rise to the charges.
 The prosecutor may not call your wife as a witness against you because of the spousal privilege.

 - Prosecutors charge you with a robbery that occurred during your marriage to a man from whom you are now divorced.
 The prosecution calls him to testify about things you might have told him about the robbery.
 You have the right to prevent him from disclosing anything you told him in confidence while you were married.

 In order to help you better understand the spousal privilege in California, our criminal defense attorneys will address the following:

 - 1. What is the spousal testimonial privilege (Evidence Code 970 & 971)?